JosunLP/FNG-Status-Plugin/README.md

 # __FearNixx Status Plugin__

-### Version_1.1.6
+### Version_0.1.9

 --------------------------------------------------------------------------------

-Beta release of the _Fearnixx Status App_ for the _Fearnixx Gaming Community_.
+This extension allows the user to show the status of the FearNixx Gaming services.

-In version 1.1.6 there is a complete redesign, adapted to the new FearNixx Webiste.
-In addition, there are some new features, including tooltips for the social icons and a new, user-friendly update count.
+This Chrome extension is for members of the FearNixx Gaming Community.
+It offers the possibility to query the current server status of all game and function servers.
+It also provides a contact form for direct communication with the FearNixx Gaming Community team.
+This extension informs the user about the current server status of our applications!

 --------------------------------------------------------------------------------